-- If you are using stale white bread (see the note below if you don't have stale bread), place one slice in the milk-egg mixture and quickly flip it over with a fork.
+If you are using stale white bread, place one slice in the milk-egg mixture and quickly flip it over with a fork.
 Make sure that the bowl is next to the frying pan, so you can quickly transfer it from the bowl to the heated pan.

 How to Reheat

 If the torrijas cool down and you wish to heat them up, place them back in the frying pan on low heat or in a toaster oven at a low temperature.
 Do not place them in a microwave because this will cause the bread to become rubbery.

 - If you do not have stale bread on hand, lightly toast the sliced bread so that it dries out enough to soak up the milk and not turn to mush.